perladvent/perldotcom/content/article/writing-new-testing-tools-with-test2.md

 ### Test2 terminology: plugins vs tools

 In Test2, a "plugin" is a package which overrides the behavior of existing Test2 features, whereas a "tool" is a package which provides new functions.
-In this case I was creating a new testing function which didn't already exist, so I needed to write a {{< mcpan "Test2::Tools" "tool" >}}.
+In this case I was creating a new testing function which didn't already exist, so I needed to write a [Test2::Tools]({{< mcpan "Test2::Tools">}}).

 ### Test2::API context

-{{< mcpan "Test2::API" >}} provides the `context` function to access the test context during runtime.
+[Test2::API]({{<mcpan "Test2::API" >}}) provides the `context` function to access the test context during runtime.
 The context object provides common test methods like `pass`, `fail` and `skip` etc, which let's you add custom test behavior.
 Here's how I use it to skip tests:

 ```perl
 package Test2::Tools::SkipUntil;